Health & Wellness

 Overview of Topics

-- Understanding puberty
+- Understanding and expressing emotions

-- Emotional regulation and self-care strategies
+- Emotional regulation (naming and managing feelings)

-- Empathy and kindness in relationships
+- Empathy and respect for others

 Grade 6 Health and Wellness